Life Rebalanced Live

 About Life Rebalanced Live

-The Vestibular Disorders Association concluded its third annual Life Rebalance Live virtual vestibular conference on March 10, 2023.
+The Vestibular Disorders Association will be hosting its fourth annual Virtual Vestibular Conference.
 Vestibular disorders cause a variety of disorienting and debilitating symptoms such as loss of coordination, vertigo, and dizziness, leaving desperate and confused patients searching for answers.

-Patients heard from several different experts on topics relevant to the vestibular disorders community, all from the comfort of their homes.
-Patients also had the ability to ask specific questions directly to the speakers.
+Patients will hear from several different experts on topics relevant to the vestibular disorders community, all from the comfort of their homes.
+Patients will also have the ability to ask specific questions directly to the speakers.

 Conference Schedule